alwashmi/MasterParser/README.md

 MasterParser is a simple, all-in-one, digital forensics artifact parser.
 It is based on the parsers package of <a href="https://github.com/DFIRKuiper/Kuiper/tree/master/app/parsers">kuiper</a>.
 All parsers in Master parser produce JSON output with a master timestamp field (@timestamp) that is picked to best represent each parser (e.g. @timestamp for MFT is equivalent to FNCreated).
 You can ingest output from MasterParser into Kuiper, your favorite SIEM, or data platform (ELK, Splunk, etc.)
 </p>

+# NOTE (2020)
+This project latest version is now here: https://github.com/DFIRKuiper/Hoarder We are working on better version integrated with hoarder, kuiper, and Rhaegal.
+So, this repo will no longer be maintained.

 ## How to use it?
 MasterParser is easy to use.
 It takes in three arguments: